 Apartment (3 bedrooms) Outside of Centre €564.07

-While you are working abroad in Portugal you’re going to want to become familiar with the tax system.
+While you are working in Portugal you’re going to want to become familiar with the tax system.
 For someone not from Portugal, for the first 10 years of living there you will pay a fixed rate of 20% tax.
 You can make an application to live and work in Portugal by going to a tax office or enrolling online through the Treasury Portal

 Different banks require different kinds of information to open an account, but you can be sure some proof of identification and a home address will be required.